anand008186/in-memory-file-system/README.md

   - `README.md`: This document.
 - `package.json`: Defines the project dependencies and scripts.
 - `jest.config.js`: Configures Jest for testing.
-- `Dockerfile`: Provides a Docker setup for the project.

 ## Setup

 ### Prerequisites

 - Node.js (>= 14.x)
-- Docker (optional)

 ### Installation